Configure Health Alerts

 sudo ./edit-config health.d/ram-usage.conf

-For example, here is a health entity that triggers a warning alert when a node's RAM usage rises above 80%, and a critical alert above 90%:
+Here's a health entity that triggers a warning alert when your node's RAM usage rises above 80%, and a critical alert above 90%:

 alarm: ram_usage